matthewlehner/matthewlehner.net/content/blog/2015-11-17-npm-basics-for-rubyists.md

 ---
 title: npm Basics for Rubyists
 date: 2015-11-17T23:22Z
+description:
-meta_description: A quick start guide about npm for Rubyists entering the node.js ecosystem.
+  A quick start guide about npm for Rubyists entering the node.js ecosystem.
   Compare Ruby gems and bundler to their node.js and npm equivalents.
-path: "/npm-basics-for-rubyists"
+path: "npm-basics-for-rubyists"
 ---

 I recently began using npm in parallel with Sprockets on a Rails project.
 The